devtron-labs/devtron/README.md

   </summary>
 <br>

-- Workflow which understands the domain of kubernetes and testing so that you dont have to write scripts to handle it
+- Workflow which understands the domain of **kubernetes, testing, CD, SecOps** so that you dont have to write scripts
 - Reusable and composable components so that workflows are easy to contruct and reason through
 </details>